appsocially/upil-site/docs/development/README.md

 #### override vs overrideCurrent

 The `override` and `overrideCurrent` props that are passed to the `ChatMode` are funcions with identical signatures that receive a node, and can choose to map a Vue component to that node to be displayed in the Chat UI.
-The `override` function is meant to define `widget` mapping in the chat history.
+The `override` function is meant to define `widget` mapping in the chat history (Standard and Reply nodes).
 The `overrideCurrent` function is meant to map the current node to a special widget that lives at the bottom of the Chat UI and acts as the user-input.
 In this way, the UI can handle custom input types such as dates, colors, shapes, images, videos, etc. with custom widgets, in addition to standard input such as text and list-selection.

+#### Standard vs Reply nodes

+Standard nodes appear on the left-side of the chat as if they are coming from the 'bot'.
+Reply nodes are shown on the right-side of the chat as coming from the user of the application.

+If information other than text such as video, images, or complex or dynamic visualizations needs to be displayed as coming from a bot, then creating a custom widget for a Standard Node is appropriate.
+Similarly, if a user is replying to the bot in a form that can't easily be represented as text, or is stored as an object or other encoded data, then a custom Reply Node widget is appropriate for visualizing their reply.

+The a Reply Node's widget will receive almost identical props as the original Standard Node that the reply is in response to.
+The only differences being that the top-level `reply` property will be `true` instead of `undefined`, and the Node's `event.value` will store the reply value passed to `upilCore`.

 ### Override function signature